 While I was clerking for a federal judge straight out of law school, I had the opportunity to work on a lot of employment cases.
 The facts and complicated issues fascinated me.
-I carried that fascination into Looper Reed at the end of my clerkship, and I have been learning ever since.
+I carried that fascination into Gray Reed & McGraw at the end of my clerkship, and I have been learning ever since.
 With more than 160 laws that impact the employment relationship, there is no shortage of things to help clients master.

 I know that the cost and expense of litigation make resolving employment disputes a challenge.
 For that reason, I encourage employers to take proactive steps to prevent or quickly resolve issues.
 When a dispute cannot be avoided, however, I rely on my time with the U.S. District Court and extensive experiences in employment and commercial lawsuits to secure favorable results for my clients.